-Discomfort, pain, itching, sudden need to pee.
+Discomfort, pain, itching, or a sudden need to pee.
 Difficulty sitting is common.
-This is why yoga is a practice.
+One reason spiritual seekers practice "physical" yoga, or asanas, is because it gives a yogi the physical ability to sit for longer periods of time.
 Ensure correct posture - sit up with a straight spine.
 IGNORE mild discomfort, itching, and unless it’s truly an emergency, don’t move.
 Allow discomfort to be there, it’s part of the practice,

 Wandering thoughts.
 It’s a misconception that stopping thought is the goal of meditation.
-Te goal is to turn your focus inwards.
+The goal is to turn your focus inwards.
 Keep returning to the present.
 Use mantra or affirmations.
 It’s more engaging.

 Judging the practice - bring the mind back to the present.
 ALL meditation is useful and good, ESPECIALLY the difficult meditations.
 This is like working out with heavier weights.

 Boredom - This is a good sign that you’re about to have a breath through.
 Embrace it.

 Drowsiness.
 Drink coffee.
 Do not lie down.
 Avoid heavy meals.

 Difficult emotions - this is WONDERFUL if these come up.
 They’re being released.
 Embrace it.

 Resistance and losing motivation.
 This is also a great sign that your ego is rising up and you’re about to have a breakthrough.
 The break through can be subtle.

 Subtlety of results can contribute to the lack of motivation.
 Don’t worry, changes are happing, they can happen slowly.